groboclown/petronia/docs/events.md

 Events, being the heart of Petronia, require specific details about how they work.

+Events are defined within the extension definition of an API.
+The schema is fully defined in the [extension-schema.yaml](extension-schema.yaml), and described below.
+The extension tool [`gen_marshal`](../projects/extension-tools/petronia_extension_tools/gen_marshal/__init__.py) can generate the code to contain event data and encode/decode it.

 ## Guidelines

 Any activity that requires one participant of the system to interact with another requires the communication to be done through events.